-Lexmark educates employees on energy conservation in the workplace, encouraging everyone to turn off lights and electronics when not in use.
-Lexmark initiated a campaign to add or update signage to remind users of shared spaces to turn off lights when not in use.
-The use of space heaters, personal refrigerators, and personal printers, which increase energy use, are discouraged.
+Due to pandemic restrictions, many Lexmark employees were unable to report to Lexmark facilities and successfully transitioned to work from home.
+Lexmark encouraged safe and environmentally friendly work-from-home practices, including powering down Lexmark work devices.
+While on-site, Lexmark encourages energy conservation in the workplace, through similar practices of powering off electronics and equipment when not in use and turning off lights when not in use.
+Lexmark utilizes signage to remind users of shared spaces to turn off lights when not in use.
+Space heaters, personal refrigerators, and personal printers, which increase energy use, are discouraged.
 Targets to reduce energy in the office are included in some of our incentive programs at Lexmark, providing a monetary incentive for employees when the overall annual energy goal is achieved.
 Some of our sites promote employee energy awareness through healthy living challenges, which provide monetary incentives for various levels of challenge participation.

-Electricity -

-Lexmark's indirect energy source
+Electricity -Lexmark's indirect energy source

 Lexmark operations use only one indirect energy source: the driver of its Scope 2 emissions, electricity.
 We primarily purchase electricity used at our facilities from local energy providers from local grids.
 The electricity supplied is generated by a variety of nonrenewable and renewable primary-energy sources, including coal, nuclear energy, solar power, wind power, geothermal energy and hydropower.
-We estimate the electrical power derived from renewable sources in 2019 to be 97,216 gigajoules,1 21.6 percent of the total indirect energy used.
-The total electrical power used that is derived from nonrenewable sources is estimated to be 353,775 gigajoules.
+We estimate the electrical power derived from renewable sources to be 84,105 Gigajoules in 2020.
+The total electrical power used that is derived from nonrenewable sources in 2020 is estimated to be 291,976 Gigajoules.

-Natural gas -

-Lexmark's primary direct energy source
+Natural gas - Lexmark's primary direct energy source